 Published Thursday, 29 November 2012

-Police have asked anyone with information to contact them. (© UTV)
+Police have asked anyone with information to contact them. (© PSNI)

 Loughanreagh Orange Hall in the Newmills Road area of Coleraine, Co Londonderry, was daubed with republican graffiti overnight.

 Deputy District Master of Coleraine District No 2, George Duddy has condemned the actions of those responsible.